pbellchambers/rustyhack-mmo/README.md

 - **rustyhack_client** - contains all the client code
 - **rustyhack_server** - contains all the server code
 - **rustyhack_lib** - contains modules that are shared between both client and server
+- **assets** - assets required for the server to run, note: assets directory must be in the same location as `rustyhack_server`